 As art historian and curator Rudi Fuchs concluded on Virtosu’s abstract works, “It has become very difficult to take things which are imaginative and beautiful and utterly unusual for granted.
 To me it is this issue which is being forced by Virtosu’s paintings.
 I like those paintings, but I do not quite know why.
 I look at them and I see freedom of mind, sovereign will, unusual imagination, superior skill and precision.”
 The Christening Of Homosexual by Gheorghe Virtosu represents nothing less than the inescapable and incontrovertible apex of the artist’s mature output.

-While the abstract painting background is somewhat reminiscent of “Adam and Eve,” light breaks through the grey and different hues of blue are prominent.
+While the background is somewhat reminiscent of Adam and Eve (2017), light breaks through the grey and different hues of blue are prominent.
 In a very real sense, the background seems to concede that there was darkness but now light is finally shattering it.
 Furthermore, should one really look at the picture and focus on its different parts, there appears to be a habitable community.
-Fan example would be the left side of the oil painting canvas, near its edge.
-Therefore, we have life and light but most important of all we have the sanctification of love.
+We have life and light but most important of all we have the sanctification of love.

 In the painting centerpiece there is a primarily blue figure, just above the discernible figures of people.
 The blue contains yellow, red, purple and silver in such a way as to communicate the omnipresent acceptance of all colors and shapes.
 All are equally accepted and loved.

 Should we shift our gaze to the gold figures below the protective blue we find one rising above the other.
 This is open to interpretation.
 The artist is making a statement that none can deny them their own relationship with God.
 In this instance, we see the person who needs protection from the hatred of others but has the love of God.